5 Tips to Create Effective Microlearning that Drives Engagement

 Pro Tip: Keep your video content short and sweet by focusing on one objective.
 It’ll also keep costs down.

-3. Actionable Data
+3. Lean into Actionable Data

 Learners are most engaged when they apply their learning immediately.
 Quick reflections or mini action plans connect learners’ new knowledge to their job roles.